How To Make A Homemaking Notebook

 Binder Tabs Can Also Be Helpful If You Have Lots of Sections

-However, I hesitate to mention this, and all the other ways to make your notebook more user friendly or attractive, because I really feel like your household notebook needs to be simple.
+However, I caution that while there are lots of ways to make your notebook more user friendly or attractive, the first goal is that your household notebook needs to be simple.

 Keep Your Household Notebook Simple And Utilitarian At First